 Each year, we will send you information about how to access the Drug List, but some changes may occur during the year.
-To get the most up-to-date information about which drugs are covered, visit www.myamerigroup.com/TXmmp or call Member Services at 1-855-878-1784 (TTY 711), Monday through Friday from 8 a.m. to 8 p.m. local time.
+To get the most up-to-date information about which drugs are covered, visit www.myamerigroup.com/TXmmp or call 1-855-878-1784 (TTY: 711).